 Shoulder and Chest Strengtheners

-AVOID: Cable flys
+3. Cable flys

-DO THIS INSTEAD: Weighted push-up, dumbbell floor press, and the anterior shoulder press
+ALTERNATIVES: Weighted push-up, dumbbell floor press, and the anterior shoulder press

 Leg and Core Strengtheners

-DO THIS INSTEAD: Hip bridge and lightweight kettlebell deadlift
+ALTERNATIVES: Hip bridge and lightweight kettlebell deadlift

-AVOID: Barbell backsquat
+5. Barbell backsquat